phoboslab/Ejecta/README.md

 Ejecta is published under the [MIT Open Source License](http://opensource.org/licenses/mit-license.php).

+## Quick Start

+1. Create a folder called `App` within this Xcode project
+2. Copy your canvas application into the `App` folder
+3. Ensure you have at least 1 file named `index.js`
+4. Build the Xcode project

+For an example application, copy `./index.js` into the `App` folder.

 ## Recent Breaking Changes

 ### 2016-06-23 - Typed Arrays are fast again!